larry-athey/boilermaker/Instructions/WebUI.md

 **Runtime:** This shows how long the current run has been active.

+**Countdown:** Only visible when the timer is active.
+Shows the amount of runtime remaining.

 **Temperature:** Shows the current temperature whether or not there is an active run.

 **Power Level:** Shows the current power level during an active run.